All Tomorrows: Reception and legacy

-Kosemen stated in 2021 that though the book had grown popular, he had almost "disowned" All Tomorrows, finding parts of it "a bit cringey".
-When designing his website and including his different books and projects, Kosemen purposefully left out All Tomorrows.
+Kösemen stated in 2021 that though the book had grown popular, he had almost "disowned" All Tomorrows, finding parts of it "a bit cringey".
+When designing his website and including his different books and projects, Kösemen purposefully left out All Tomorrows.
 Following the summer of 2021, he has since added the book to his website and intends to eventually publish All Tomorrows in physical form with new text and illustrations.
-By 16 October 2022, Kosemen had written the expanded version up until the Qu's conquest of the galaxy.
-Kosemen stated that the material up until that point amounted to 200 pages, almost twice the length of the entire original book.
+By 16 October 2022, Kösemen had written the expanded version up until the Qu's conquest of the galaxy.
+Kösemen stated that the material up until that point amounted to 200 pages, almost twice the length of the entire original book.
+Kösemen continues to work on the expanded version as of 2024.

+In April 2024 he has announced the release of a physical copy of the book, but only in Thai language.
+Although being the original version of the book, it is stated to comprehend a few illustrations made by other artists and a new chapter, with various informations about the species.
+This new chapter is only available in Thai.

+At the same time, Kösemen has also stated that he is continuing his work on the new version of the book, that has now reached nearly over 300 pages, with still many species to talk about.
+Every species has now a deeper lore, and new major plot twists have been added.